 |First 5 Ingredients||Meat by-products, water sufficient for processing, chicken, poultry by-products, rice|

 The best cat food in Canada for the money is Purina’s Friskies Chicken & Seafood Combo Canned Cat Food.
-This 12-can pack comes in flavors most cats love such as chicken, salmon, and ocean whitefish and tuna.
+This 12-can pack comes in flavors most cats love, such as chicken, salmon, ocean whitefish, and tuna.
 Each recipe provides 100% complete and balanced nutrition for adult kitties and is made with real meat and seafood.

 3. Hill’s Science Diet Urinary & Hairball Control Wet Cat Food – Premium Choice

 |Quantity||24 x 156-gram cans|

 |First 5 Ingredients||Water, chicken, turkey giblets, pork by-products, pork liver|